DomainDrivenArchitecture/ddaArchitecture/en/20_linked_data/40_architecture/principlesAndConventions/modelling.md

 Class names start with an uppercase character, properties with lowercase.

 ## Form Aggregates
 In order to give hints for load/store/transact on collections of things, form aggregates as adviced by DomainDrivenDesign.
-Aggregates always needs an usage context.
+Aggregates always need an usage context.
 So different aggregates for different UseCases are expected.

 TODO: verify cardinality syntax